fortran-lang/fftpack/doc/specs/fftpack.md

 `x`: Shall be a `real` and rank-1 array.
 This argument is `intent(inout)`.
-An array which contains the sequence to be transformed.
+An array which contains the sequence to be transformed, and is overwritten by the result.
 ```
 for i=1,...,n